Towards Explaining Distribution Shifts: Related Works

 A sister field is that of detecting distribution shifts.
-This is commonly done using methods such as statistical hypothesis testing of the input features \citep{nelson2003applied, rabanser2018failing, quinonero2009dataset}, training a domain classifier to test between source and non-source domain samples \cite{lipton2018detecting}, etc. In \citep{kulinski2020feature, budhathoki2021why}, the authors attempt to provide more information beyond the binary ``has a shift occured?'' via localizing a shift to a subset of features or causal mechanisms. \citep{kulinski2020feature} does this by introducing the notion of Feature Shift, which first detects if a shift has occurred and if so, localizes that shift to a specific subset of features which have shifted from source to target.
-In \citep{budhathoki2021why}, the authors take a causal approach via individually factoring the source and target distributions into a product of their causal mechanisms (\ie a variable conditioned on its parents) using a shared causal graph, which is assumed to be known/discoverable.
+This is commonly done using methods such as statistical hypothesis testing of the input features \citep{nelson2003applied, rabanser2018failing, quinonero2009dataset}, training a domain classifier to test between source and non-source domain samples \citep{lipton2018detecting}, etc. In \citet{kulinski2020feature, budhathoki2021why}, the authors attempt to provide more information beyond the binary ``has a shift occurred?'' via localizing a shift to a subset of features or causal mechanisms. \citet{kulinski2020feature} does this by introducing the notion of Feature Shift, which first detects if a shift has occurred and if so, localizes that shift to a specific subset of features that have shifted from source to target.
+In \citet{budhathoki2021why}, the authors take a causal approach via individually factoring the source and target distributions into a product of their causal mechanisms (\ie a variable conditioned on its parents) using a shared causal graph, which is assumed to be known \emph{a priori}.
 Then, the authors ``replace'' a subset of causal mechanisms from $\sourceD$ with $\targetD$, and measure divergence from $\sourceD$ (i.e. measuring how much the subset change affects the source distribution).
-Both of these methods are still focused on detecting distribution shifts (via identifying shifted causal mechanisms or feature-level shifts), unlike an explanatory mapping which helps explain \emph{how} the data has shifted.
+Both of these methods are still focused on detecting distribution shifts (via identifying shifted causal mechanisms or feature-level shifts), unlike explanatory mappings which help explain \emph{how} the data has shifted.